-In this paper, we propose a general approach that allows automatized generation of a design rule manuscript, based on a final set of pre-defined patterns.
+We propose a method to compose DRM, which is still not a regular expression, in the way that totally automatizes design, implementation and verification steps of the runsets development as well as significantly improves their maintenance.
+The proposed general approach is based on a final set of predefined patterns.
 The particular instantiations of the patterns in the DRM generator are then used for automatic generation of DRC and LVS runsets as well as the corresponding test cases.

 The approach is based on the fact that usually almost all design rules may be divided into relatively small set of categories: width, space/distance, enclosure, extension, coverage, etc. Moreover, the set of legal devices for any process or technology may be divided into final set of independent categories: transistors, capacitors, resistors, diodes and so on.

 The environment that partially implements the approach is provided.

-We restricted ourselves to the case of automatic generation of a DRM and a DRC runset, which defines and verifies limitations, related to width of different layers, as well as the automatic generation of the corresponding set of test cases.
+We restricted ourselves to the case of automatic generation of a DRM and a DRC runset, which define and verifies limitations, related to width of different layers, as well as the automatic generation of the corresponding set of test cases.
 The complete tool would produce automatically the DRM, the DRC/LVS runsets and the testcases to test them in a uniform way for all layers and all legal devices.